markirby/Chester-WordPress-MVC-Theme-Framework/README.md

 # Chester WordPress MVC Theme Framework Documentation

-Chester is a lightweight WordPress MVC theming framework for people who want to build their own custom themes with an MVC approach
+Chester is a lightweight WordPress MVC theming framework for people who want to build their own custom themes with an MVC approach.

+To learn how to use it, the easiest thing to do is follow the tutorial and download the boilerplate example over at http://markirby.github.com/Boilerplate-Chester-WordPress-Theme/

 ## MVC Concepts